Sharp Restricted Isometry Property Bounds for Low-rank Matrix Recovery Problems with Corrupted Measurements: Main Results

-As a remark, all the theorems in this section are applicable to arbitrary noise models since they make no explicit use of the probability distribution of the noise.
-The only required information is the probability $\mathbb{P}(\norm{\mathbf A^\top w} \leq \epsilon)$, which can be computed or bounded when the probability distribution of the noise is given, as illustrated in Section~\ref{sec:demo}.
+The upper bounds in \eqref{eq:localregion} and \eqref{eq:deltalocalineq} define an outer ball and an inner ball centered at the ground truth $M^*$.
+Theorem~\ref{thm:local_r} states that there is no local minimizer in the ring between the two balls.
+As $\epsilon$ approaches zero, the inner ball shrinks to the ground truth.
+This theorem shows that bad local minimizers are located outside the outer ball.
+Note that the problem could be highly non-convex when $\delta$ is close to 1, while this theorem shows a benign landscape in a local neighborhood of the solution.
+Furthermore, all the theorems in this section are applicable to arbitrary noise models since they make no explicit use of the probability distribution of the noise.
+The only required information is the probability $\mathbb{P}(\norm{\mathbf A^Tw} \leq \epsilon)$, which can be computed or bounded when the probability distribution of the noise is given as illustrated in Section~\ref{sec:demo}.